mission-liao/dingo/README.md

 ###Throwing and Catching with Your Dingo
 > Two Way Binding with Worker Functions

-Besides sending arguments, return values from worker functions can be accessed.
+Besides sending arguments, return values from worker functions can also be accessed.
 Every time you initiate a task, you will get a report channel.
 ```go
 reports, err := app.Call("yourTask", nil, arg1, arg2 ...)